ray-project/ray/doc/source/walkthrough.rst

 This walkthrough will overview the core concepts of Ray:

    1. Launching a remote function
-   2. Fetching results
+   2. Fetching results.
-   3. Using remote classes.
+   3. Using remote classes (actors).

 Suppose we've already started Ray.